Janet L. Springer

 Janet L. Springer is an American ballet dancer, artistic director, choreographer, and specialist in classical ballet.
 She was a professional dancer in the early 1970s with the Oklahoma City Ballet.
-She is a ballet pedagogue, specializing in the method of teaching classical dance; the six and eight year program of ballet training developed by Agrippina Vaganova, and Vaganova's assistant, Vera Kostrovitskaya.
+She is a ballet pedagogue, specializing in the method of teaching classical dance; the six and eight-year program of ballet training developed by Agrippina Vaganova, and Vaganova's assistant, Vera Kostrovitskaya.

 Early life

 Janet L. Springer was born in Amarillo, Texas.
-Her mother was Emily (Wentzel) Springer, a math teacher.
-Her father was Berl M. Springer, a chief executive officer for the South Western Public Service Company.
-She graduated from Tascosa High School in Amarillo, Texas.
+Her mother was Emily (Wentzel) Springer, a math teacher, and her father was Berl M. Springer, a chief executive officer for the South Western Public Service Company.
+She completed her high school education at Tascosa High School in Amarillo, Texas.

-She started her early dance training with Neil Hess in Amarillo, and continued her ballet studies with Mieczyslaw "Maestro" Pianowski, who was Anna Pavlova's ballet master for 13 years.
+Springer started her early dance training with Neil Hess in Amarillo, and continued her ballet studies with Mieczyslaw "Maestro" Pianowski, who served as Anna Pavlova's ballet master for 13 years.